illusion0001/orbisunjailed/emulators.md

 * Download and extract PSX-FPKG:
    * [PSX-FPKG v.0.2](/backupfiles/PSX-FPKG_v02.7z)
 * Download your favourite PS1 rom.
 Make sure it is in a .bin and .cue file format.
-* Launch PS2-FPKG.
+* Launch PSX-FPKG.
 In the Disc section select the .bin file.
 * Rename the tile if it hasn't updated to the game name.
 Add your own NP Title if it hasn't updated.
 * You can select a custom Icon & Background image to make it prettier on the homescreen and when you launch it.
    * Icon resolution must be 512x512